ChrisMatthewCyril/Needleman/README.md

 This project has two phases: a setup and a test.

+MODULES
 socrates.py is the brain of this project.
 I've used biopython to write methods.
 BenchmarkMaker.py is the setup phase.
+Decipher.py is the file you should run.
+Recorder.py surprise....
+RECORDS INFORMATION!!!! :P ReporterTester.py is a misnomer, but it tests the Recorder file.

+FOLDERS

+Databank: Contains the sequences that will be used to construct the gene deviation score.

 LOGIC BEHIND THE SETUP PHASE:
 I'm comparing seqs between humans and fruitflies.